awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

 # Configuring Your Elastic Beanstalk Environment's Load Balancer to Terminate HTTPS<a name="configuring-https-elb"></a>

-To update your Elastic Beanstalk environment to use HTTPS, you need to configure an HTTPS listener for the load balancer in your environment\.
+To update your AWS Elastic Beanstalk environment to use HTTPS, you need to configure an HTTPS listener for the load balancer in your environment\.
+Two types of load balancer support an HTTPS listener: Classic Load Balancer and Application Load Balancer\.

 You can use the Elastic Beanstalk console to configure a secure listener and assign the certificate\.

-**To assign a certificate to your environment's load balancer \(AWS Management Console\)**
+**To assign a certificate to your environment's load balancer \(Elastic Beanstalk console\)**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.